A Variational Approach to Bayesian Phylogenetic Inference: VBPI for Time Measured Phylogenies

 As the true parametric form for $N_e(t)$ is usually unknown, non-parametric coalescent priors are often adopted to provide flexible modeling of complicated demographic trajectories.
 Let $t_{k_{N-1}} < t_{k_{N-2}} < \cdots < t_{k_1}=t_1$ denote the coalescent times for the internal nodes.
 The Skyride \citep{Minin2008} is a non-parametric model that assumes $N_e(t)$ can change its value only at coalescent times,

 where $\bm{\gamma}=(\gamma_2,\ldots,\gamma_N)$ are model parameters.
-Moreover, to encourage the smoothness of the population size dynamics over time, Skyride introduces a Gaussian Markov random field (GMRF) prior that penalizes the differences between successive components of $\bm{\gamma}$ as
+Moreover, to encourage the smoothness of the population size dynamics over time, \citet{Minin2008} introduces a Gaussian Markov random field (GMRF) prior that penalizes the differences between successive components of $\bm{\gamma}$ as

 where $\lambda$ is the overall precision of the GMRF and $\{\delta_n\}_{n=2}^{N-1}$ are temporal smoothing coefficients.
-As no prior knowledge about the smoothness of the effective population size trajectory is available, a relatively uninformative gamma prior is often assigned to the GMRF precision parameter $\lambda$,
+As no prior knowledge about the smoothness of the effective population size trajectory (i.e.\ function in terms of time) is available, a relatively uninformative gamma prior is often assigned to the GMRF precision parameter $\lambda$,

-Note that the gamma prior \eqref{eq:skyride_gamma_prior} is a conjugate prior to the GMRF model \eqref{eq:gmrf}, we therefore can integrate out $\lambda$ to obtain the marginal prior for $\bm{\gamma}$,
+Note that the gamma prior \eqref{eq:skyride_gamma_prior} is a conjugate prior to the GMRF model \eqref{eq:gmrf}, we therefore can integrate out $\lambda$ to obtain the marginal prior for $\bm{\gamma}$ \citep{BDA},

-These piecewise constant population size trajectories allow easy computation of the coalescent densities introduced in section \ref{sec:coalescent_likelihood} which we denote as $p(\bm{t}|\bm{\gamma})$ in the sequel.
+These piecewise constant population size trajectories allow easy computation of the coalescent densities introduced in Section \ref{sec:coalescent_likelihood} which we denote as $p(\bm{t}|\bm{\gamma})$ in the sequel.